MarjorieLV/linuxDebugger/README.md

-Linux debbuger for linux x86
+Linux debugger for linux x86

 ## Caution
 Some commands will not work outsite of program file